IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

 ## How it works

-### Dependenciesto
+### Dependencies

-The nodejs package.json file indicate depencenies on the do-ws-js package, along with some post install step to copy the js files into the public subdirectory.
+The nodejs package.json file lists dependencies on the do-ws-js package, along with some post install step to copy the js files into the public subdirectory.

 ```
  "scripts": {